Geometry and Local Recovery of Global Minima of Two-layer Neural Networks at Overparameterization: Dynamics of Gradient Flow Near M

-Thus, if $f$ is non-negative and $f^{-1}\{0\}$ is non-empty, then there is some open $U \siq \bR^{(d+1)m}$ such that any GF with initial value $x_0 \in U$ converges.
-We then show the converse of the previous result, i.e., if $f$ is analytic near $N$, then any point in $N$ is the limit of a GF, i.e., the limiting set of $GF$ contains $N$.
+Thus, if $f$ is non-negative and $f^{-1}\{0\}$ is non-empty, then there is some open $U \siq \bR^{(d+1)m}$ such that any gradient flow with initial value in $U$ converges to $f^{-1}\{0\}$.
+We then show the converse of the previous result, i.e., if $f$ is analytic near $N$, then any point in $N$ is the limit of a gradient flow, in other words the limiting set of gradient flow contains $N$.